 Bob Zukis is a Senior Fellow with The Conference Board Governance Center.

-Named in 2013 to the Financial Times Digital 50 Board Candidates With Skills In New Technology, Bob also educates and advocates around IT governance and cyber-security as an NACD Southern California Board Member.Full Bio
+Named in 2013 to the Financial Times Digital 50 Board Candidates With Skills In New Technology, Bob is a leading advocate for digital diversity and improving corporate governance over IT and cybersecurity. &nbs...Full Bio

 Scott Gillis is a business transformation architect, financial expert and change management leader.